-Lex Brodie's Tire & Service Center are your local auto repair and tire experts proudly serving the communities of Kona, Kamuela, Pahoa and Hilo.
+Lex Brodie's Tire & Service Center are your local auto repair and tire experts proudly serving the communities of Kailua-Kona, Kamuela, Pahoa, and Hilo.

 Have you ever accidentally left the lights on in your vehicle?
 We all know the feeling, when we get into our vehicles to discover something was accidentally left on.
 "Please start!", we pray.
 Your vehicle's battery primarily helps to start the engine.
 It also stores energy generated by the alternator and runs the secondary electrical systems such as your lights, radio, power seats, power windows, and additional electrical components in your vehicle.
 Obviously, your battery is an essential part of your vehicle, if you like to listen to your iPod or charge your phone while traveling.
 To help you take care of your battery, we advise the following: